Quality of Life in Out-of-Home Care

 • Be on psychotropic medication

-• Make educational decisions, unless the court has limited the educational rights of the parent(s).
+• Make educational decisions, unless the court has limited the educational rights of the parent(s) and the caregiver is assigned as the education rights holder.

 • Get a body piercing